 \section{Conclusion}

-This paper introduced the weighted state transition logic and its application in predicting future state for adaptive clinical pathway management.
-The traditional clinical pathways suffer from either lacking the flexibility to adapt, or lacking a pathway but relying on the outcome of each step.
-Along with the increasing population of elderly people, the number of patients with comorbidity will also increase dramatically.
-Traditional clinical pathways are invented to provide generalized guidelines to a specific disease, they are not designed to provide personalized care that copes with comorbidity.
+This paper introduced the weighted state transition logic and its application in predicting future states for adaptive clinical pathway management.
+The traditional clinical pathways suffer from either lacking the flexibility to adapt, or lacking a pathway relying on the outcome of each step.
+Along with the increased population of elderly people, the number of patients with comorbidity will also increase dramatically.
+Traditional clinical pathways are invented to provide generalized guidelines to a specific disease, but they are not designed to provide personalized care that copes with comorbidity.
 Applying the state change concept of weighted state transition logic into the clinical domain, it allows us to model the consequences of each step in a clinical pathway, which eventually allows us to predict the future state in defining a care plan.
-The predicted future state is not based on a single clinical pathway, but taking into account the consequences of the planned steps on all the existing pathways.
+This predicted future state is not based on a single clinical pathway, but takes into account the consequences of the planned steps on all the existing pathways.
 Building the system on top of a semantic web language (N3) also allows easy integration of existing knowledge and enables the generation of the personalized clinical pathway.

 The proposed approach is implemented in the GPS4IC project.
 The platform built in the project is able to generate a personalized clinical pathway, detect conflicts that are predicted to happen in the future, and validate ongoing clinical pathways.
-Future work will focus on improving the system following the outcome learned from the GPS4IC project, to investigate better ways of creating state change descriptions, as well as fine-tuning the state change descriptions following the feedback received when the system is on the operation.
+Future work will focus on improving the system following the outcomes learned from the GPS4IC project, i.e., to investigate better ways of creating state change descriptions, as well as fine-tuning the state change descriptions following the feedback received when the system is under operation.